bytebase/bytebase.com-old/content/docs/en/change-database/state-based-migration.md

 </hint-block>

-State-based migration is a declarative way to describe the desired state of the schema, it allows the schema management engine generate migration scripts automatically for any discrepancy found between the desired state and the actual schema.
+State-based migration is a declarative way to describe the desired state of the schema, it allows the schema management engine to generate migration scripts automatically for any discrepancy found between the desired state and the actual schema.

 It is a better and future-proof approach to manage schema changes for being repeatable, conflict-free, and idempotent: